Policing, Punishment and Society

 1. Advanced knowledge of core debates and controversies relating to policing and punishment

-2. Awareness of the ethical and political dimensions concerning the delivery of policing and punishment
+2. Awareness of the ethical and political dimensions of policing and punishment

-3. Understanding the latest theoretical developments relating to policing and punishment
+3. Understanding the latest theoretical and practical developments relating to policing and punishment

 4. Understanding the complex governance of policing and punishment